Bumpless pipe dreams encode Gr\"obner geometry of Schubert polynomials: Consequences for -double Grothendieck transition recurrences

 We now show that multigraded Hilbert series and K-polynomials of Schubert determinantal ideals satisfy a transition recurrence.
-Our proof follows from Proposition~\ref{prop:linkDecomp}, which gave a recurrence on unions of matrix Schubert varieties.
+Our proof follows from Proposition~\ref{prop:linkDecomp}, which gave a recurrence on unions of matrix Schubert varieties. \begin{proposition} Fix $w\in S_n$, and let $(a,b)$ be a lower outside corner of $D(w)$.
+Let $\deg(z_{i,j}) = e_i+e_{n+j}$, in which case $(\mathbf{x,y})^{\deg(z_{i,j})} = x_iy_j$.
+Then the following hold: \begin{thmlist} \item \item \end{thmlist} \end{proposition} \begin{proof}